Educational TV intentionally rooted in early learning research and racial equity is integral to school readiness and success.

 - “Although Blacks and other minorities appear more frequently on TV than in the past, a recent study... found that more negative nonverbal behavior (facial expressions and body language) is directed toward Black characters than toward status-matched White characters and that exposure to nonverbal bias increased viewers’ bias.” - Racism and Health, Williams & Mohammed (2013)

-Educational TV is an important tool that can be used to address the achievement gap by showcasing people of color and providing parents and caregivers with the resources for school readiness and success.
+Educational TV is an important tool that can be used to address the achievement gap by showcasing Black and Indigenous people and people of color (BIPOC) and providing parents and caregivers with the resources for school readiness and success.

 - “Society-wide reductions in prejudice, stereotypes, and discrimination will require large-scale adoption and implementation to alter deeply embedded cultural beliefs about race.
 Programs that recruit and train opinion leaders can affect cultural norms and risk behaviors given the role that these individuals can play in fostering innovation and change.
 Thus, television has enormous potential to affect attitudes and stereotypes.” - Racism and Health, Williams & Mohammed (2013)